1998 Cavalese cable car crash: U.S. official report

 In a formal investigation report redacted on 10 March 1998, and signed by Lieutenant General Peter Pace, the U.S. Marine Corps agreed with the results of the Italian officers.
 The investigation was led by General Michael DeLong, along with Italian Colonels Orfeo Durigon and Fermo Missarino.
 The document was kept secret until the Italian newspaper La Stampa legally obtained a copy from the U.S. archives and published it on 13 July 2011.

 The Marine aircrew was determined to be flying too low and too fast, putting themselves and others at risk.
 The investigation team suggested that disciplinary measures against the flight crew and commanding officers should be taken, that the U.S. had to bear the full blame for what happened, and that victims' relatives were entitled to receive a monetary settlement.

 The commission found that the squadron was deployed at Aviano on 27 August 1997, before the publication of new directives by the Italian government forbidding flight below 2000 ft in Trentino-Alto Adige.
 All the squadron's pilots received a copy of the directive.
 A copy of the directive was later found, unopened, in the cockpit of the EA-6B along with maps marking the cable car wire route.
 Directives were irrelevant here, since diving below cables was prohibited at all times regardless.
 In the report, the pilots are said to be usually well-behaved and sane, without any previous case of drug abuse or psychological stress.
-Nevertheless, on 24 January, they had received a formal warning for flying too low after a training take-off.
+Nevertheless, on 24 January, they had received a formal warning for flying too low after a training takeoff.